 - Once a woman becomes sexually aroused, her heart begins to beat quicker, and she breathes faster.
 She'll tighten various muscles all over her body.
 Her breasts will enlarge slightly, and her nipples will become erect.
 Some women's faces, necks, or chests will become flushed.
 Also, her clitoris enlarges.

 - She'll notice that her vagina will have created a natural lubricant that will make sex much more enjoyable (if you're too dry, then sex can really hurt).

 - Her labia (lips) will flatten out and open up.
 Inside, her vagina will lengthen and widen (preparing for you know what).
 All this happens because blood rushes to the pelvic area — called engorgement — and creates a pleasurably warm sensation in that area (you know what I'm talking about).

-- As arousal continues, everything becomes even more enlarged and all the changes mentioned above become more pronounced.
-Yet the woman's clitoris actually retracts under the hood and gets 50% shorter right before she climaxes.
+- As arousal continues, everything becomes even more enlarged, and all the changes mentioned above become more pronounced.
+Yet the woman's clitoris actually retracts under the hood and gets 50 percent shorter right before she climaxes.

-- In the vagina itself, she'll feel rhythmic contractions in the outer part of the vagina, in her uterus and anus.
-These intense pulses happen about once ever second.
-Mild orgasms have 3-5 pulses, and intense orgasms have 10-15.
-Wow!
+- In the vagina itself, she'll feel rhythmic contractions in the outer part of the vagina, in her uterus, and in her anus.
+These intense pulses happen about once every second.
+Mild orgasms have three to five pulses, and intense orgasms have 10 to 15.